webdev778/untouched-3d-modeling/README.md

-# Redux Starter
+# Untouched 2(Pro) Frontend

-This is a simple redux web app starter.
+This is a react app for 3D Building prototype.

 ## Stack
 - Node(8)